Cre-Lox recombination: Mechanism of action

 Initiation of site-specific recombination begins with the binding of recombination proteins to their respective DNA targets.
 A separate recombinase recognizes and binds to each of two recombination sites on two different DNA molecules or within the same DNA strand.
 At the given specific site on the DNA, the hydroxyl group of the tyrosine in the recombinase attacks a phosphate group in the DNA backbone using a direct transesterification mechanism.
 This reaction links the recombinase protein to the DNA via a phospho-tyrosine linkage.
 This conserves the energy of the phosphodiester bond, allowing the reaction to be reversed without the involvement of a high-energy cofactor.

 Cleavage on the other strand also causes a phospho-tyrosine bond between DNA and the enzyme.
-At both of the DNA duplexes, the bonding of the phosphate group to tyrosine residues leave a 3’ OH group free in the DNA backbone.
-In fact, the enzyme-DNA complex is an intermediate stage, which is followed by the ligation of the 3’ OH group of one DNA strand to the 5’ phosphate group of the other DNA strand, which is covalently bonded to the tyrosine residue; that is, the covalent linkage between 5’ end and tyrosine residue is broken.
+At both of the DNA duplexes, the bonding of the phosphate group to tyrosine residues leave a 3' OH group free in the DNA backbone.
+In fact, the enzyme-DNA complex is an intermediate stage, which is followed by the ligation of the 3' OH group of one DNA strand to the 5' phosphate group of the other DNA strand, which is covalently bonded to the tyrosine residue; that is, the covalent linkage between 5' end and tyrosine residue is broken.
 This reaction synthesizes the Holliday junction discussed earlier.

-In this fashion, opposite DNA strands are joined together.
+In this fashion, opposite DNA strands are joined.
 Subsequent cleavage and rejoining cause DNA strands to exchange their segments.
 Protein-protein interactions drive and direct strand exchange.
 Energy is not compromised, since the protein-DNA linkage makes up for the loss of the phosphodiester bond, which occurred during cleavage.

 Site-specific recombination is also an important process that viruses, such as bacteriophages, adopt to integrate their genetic material into the infected host.
 The virus, called a prophage in such a state, accomplishes this via integration and excision.
 The points where the integration and excision reactions occur are called the attachment (att) sites.
 An attP site on the phage exchanges segments with an attB site on the bacterial DNA.
 Thus, these are site-specific, occurring only at the respective att sites.
 The integrase class of enzymes catalyse this particular reaction.